hpi-dhc/trace-imu/README.md

 ### Image Classification

 Image classification is done by the deep learning library fastAI.
 We used a pretained resnet32 (or resnet50) as a basis (transfer learning) and just trained the last layer.
+Another alternative is to go for Neural Architecture Search (NAS), maybe ENAS.

 ### Sequencing